scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 to respond to known exploits).

-While we have in this work considered the entire software ecosystem compressed into a single static graph, in fact the software ecosystem is always changing in time.
+While we have in this work considered the entire software ecosystem compressed into a single static graph, in fact the software ecosystem is always changing.
-Both package dependencies and metadata variables that proxy for exposure and vulnerabilty change over time.
+Package dependencies and metadata variables that proxy for exposure and vulnerabilty change over time.
 In future work we will develop a dynamic version of this risk-management algorithm.

 The research presented here deals exclusively with data about technical organization.
-However, as we expand into research into how software developers and their interactions are predictive of software risk, we encounter interesting ethical questions.
+However, as we expand into research into how software communities and their interactions are predictive of software risk, we must be mindful of ethical considerations.
 Though all the data we intend to use is public and more importantly known to be public in the context of software development, study of human subjects is nevertheless sensitive.
 Our research agenda depends critically on maintaining the trust of the developer communities we study.
+For this reason we are dedicated to ecosystems and software projects, which aggregate individual efforts, as the fundamental unit of analysis.

 Acknowledgements